thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 ![No Resampling](0000_hypotheses_resampling/no_resampling.png)

 This reveals the main problem.
 Monty is still unable to accumulate evidence on the existing hypotheses.
 The current implementation of Monty uses `_get_all_informed_possible_poses()` to initialize hypotheses after seeing a single pose of the object.
 This is a smart way to reduce the number of initial hypotheses based on the principal curvature but it assumes that the object doesn't change and that these hypotheses will always be valid.
 However, when we change the object we would need to update these initial hypotheses based on a new pose observation of the new object.
 A simple test of sampling additional hypotheses (with informed poses) on the second object pose shows that we are able to accumulate evidence on these new hypotheses.
 See figure below.

+*Note that even when testing a single object, a noisy initial pose observation can affect the quality of the initially sampled hypotheses.
+Using these incorrect hypotheses (without resampling) will limit Monty's performance until the end of the episode.*

 ![Resampling](0000_hypotheses_resampling/resampling_banana_mug.png)